zen-audio-player/app-electron/README.md

 ## To Run the Desktop Version
-Clone this repository.
-Run `npm install` from within the cloned directory.
+1) Clone this repository.

+2) Run `npm install` from within the cloned directory.
 Amongst other npm modules, this will install `electron-prebuilt` module.

-To launch the app, use `./node_modules/.bin/electron .` from within the directory.
-If your Electron is installed globally, you can also use `electron .`
+3) To start the app execute `npm start`.